 The work is based on the dearth of literature on the analysis of the determinants of art and its interrelation to the financial world.
 In particular, it addresses variables that are challenging to quantify within the economic realm, including qualitative variables such as those explored in this research.

-One of the most significant contributions of this research is the utilization of partial least squares and structural equation modelling to examine the art market in Mexico.
+A key contribution of this research is the use of partial least squares and structural equation modeling to examine the art market in Mexico.
 This represents a novel approach, as there is a paucity of research in this area.
 The methodology employed offers the advantage of allowing for the examination of multiple dependent variables, as demonstrated in the present study.
-This allows for the investigation of a key bias in behavioral finance, namely loss regret.
-Additionally, it permits the exploration of the role of pleasure and the frequency of purchase as underlying constructs.
-The construct of passion for art provides an explanation for these three variables, with the pleasure derived from purchasing art being of particular significance.
-However, neither the market trend nor income levels can be identified as explanatory factors for any of the three constructs under analysis.
-The partial explanatory factors are financial motivation and access to additional supply.
+This approach enables the investigation of a fundamental bias in behavioral finance: loss regret.
+Furthermore, it facilitates the examination of the role of pleasure and the frequency of purchase as underlying constructs.The construct of passion for art offers an explanation for these three variables, with the pleasure derived from purchasing art being of particular significance.
+However, neither market trend nor income levels can be identified as explanatory factors for any of the three constructs under analysis.
+The partial explanatory factors that emerged as significant were financial motivation and access to additional supply.

 Another novel aspect of this study is the examination of the concept of loss regret, defined as the regret experienced by the consumer when a purchasing opportunity is missed.
 In other words, there is an opportunity cost associated with the potential increase in value of the work of art.
 This can give rise to the notion of having missed a valuable investment, which suggests that the individual may unconsciously perceive it as such.
 Such sentiments may also manifest as a fear of missing out (FOMO), anxiety, or the apprehension that one is failing to capitalize on potential opportunities.
 This research has been organized into five sections.
 The first section is the introduction, in which the research problem, the hypotheses, and the contribution of the work to science are set forth.
 The second section of the research deals with the state of the art and the characteristics of the art market.
 The third section deals with the methodology, which employs PLS-SEM.
 The final sections present the results of applying this statistical method and conclude with a discussion of the findings.